mmilner3/Pewlett-Hackard-Analysis/README.md

 It appears that as this "Silver Tsunami" moves through the company will need to fill 72458 roles in total

 with only 1549 mentorship eligable emloyees there is a substantial risk that there will not be enough support to develop backfills for all these roles.

+## additional queries to look in to:

+What is the ratio of mentorship employees to retiring employees by department?

+what is the break down of retiring employees by time horizon (1 year, 2 year, 3 year, etc.)